gcallah/SoftwareEngineering/Lectures/Modularity.md

 ## How do we practice it?

 A great technique is to code top-down. **Do not** worry about the details of components to start.

+## Organizing Modules

+It is usually best to organize them in a hierarchy.

+`A` imports from `B` imports from `C`... means `C` should never import from `A` or `B`, and `B` never import from `A`.

+Often the top level, you will find your user facing code.
+The very bottom level will be details of connecting to external packages.